Open All the Time

 The province is famous for its raisins (1500 hectares of Grapevines) and in the Persian rug trade, it ranks second only to Kerman.

-One of the beautiful sightseeing in Hamedan is Ester & Mord Khay Tomb.
+One of the beautiful sights in Hamedan is Ester & Mord Khay Tomb.

 Located in the city center, the structure has been constructed of brick and stone.